Lady Charlotte Guest: Personal life

 During her life she had many suitors.
 At one point Herbert Marsh was considered as a possible suitor.
-She made friends with the learned men of the time and almost married (the future Prime Minister) Benjamin Disraeli (1804–1881), who was attracted to her intelligence.
-Furthermore, her first love is believed to have been Augustus O’Brien whom she had met at the age of fourteen, something which was later described as the best day of her life.
+She made friends with the learned men of the time and almost married the future Prime Minister Benjamin Disraeli (1804–1881), who was attracted to her intelligence.
+Her first love is believed to have been Augustus O’Brien whom she had met at the age of fourteen, something which was later described as the best day of her life.
 However, this relationship was doomed as her mother was entirely against her daughter being bound to the son of a local squire, even going as far as to claim that she would sooner see her daughter in a grave than married to Augustus.

 First marriage

 After the brief flirtation with Disraeli, she escaped her unhappy home life through marriage in 1833, at the age of twenty-one.
-Her husband, John Josiah Guest, was a prominent industrialist and ironmaster (owner of the Dowlais Iron Company, the largest of its day) and the first Member of Parliament from the town of Merthyr Tydfil, Wales.
+Her husband, John Josiah Guest, was a prominent industrialist and ironmaster (owner of the Dowlais Iron Company, the largest of its day) and the first member of parliament from the town of Merthyr Tydfil, Wales.
 He was much older than she was; 49 to her 21.
 The couple married on 29 July 1833 and moved to a newly built mansion in Dowlais in Merthyr Tydfil.
-Though Guest was Member of Parliament for Merthyr, extremely wealthy, and of good family, he was much lower in status than his aristocratic wife, which caused her significant social strain.
+Though Guest was member of parliament for Merthyr, extremely wealthy, and of good family, he was much lower in status than his aristocratic wife, which caused her significant social strain.
 Despite this they remained married until his death in 1852, and Charlotte was mainly very happy in her marriage.
 She bore ten children: